 In her now-classic list of 12 places to intervene in a system, Donella Meadows elegantly prioritizes the most effective “leverage points” for getting more of what we really want in our families, organizations, communities, nations, and global community.

 Of these 12 leverage points, it’s the highest level that is the most challenging to actually put into practice.
 That’s the point which Meadows named simply “the power to transcend paradigms.”
 It’s the point that we access, she observes, only when we learn to detach ourselves from specific paradigms and realize that no one paradigm is true, even the ones that most define us.

 The power of this intervention point can’t be overstated.
 According to Meadows, this is the place where “people throw off addictions, live in constant joy, or bring down empires.”
 If you really want to move the world, this point holds the one lever that’s long enough.

-It’s also a dangerous place to operate because, simply put, other people don’t like it when you assert your own values over their own.
-And the unintended consequence of pressing on people’s deepest-held values is often to only further entrench them.
+It’s also a risky place to operate because many people don’t like it when you question the absoluteness of their deeply-held truths.
+And the unintended consequence of pressing on people’s favored paradigms is often to only further entrench them.